Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Linear RTMPC

 \subsection{Evaluation Approach and Details}

-\textbf{Simulation Environment.} Demonstration collection and policy evaluations are performed in a simulation environment implementing the nonlinear multirotor dynamics in \cref{subsec:mav_model}, discretized at $200$Hz, while the attitude controller runs at $100$Hz.
+\textbf{Simulation Environment.} Demonstration collection and policy evaluations are performed in a simulation environment implementing the nonlinear multirotor dynamics in \cref{subsec:mav_model}, discretized at \b{$400$ Hz, while the attitude controller runs at $200$ Hz}.
 The robot follows desired trajectories, starting from randomly generated initial states centered around the origin.
-Given the specified external disturbance magnitude bound $\mathbb{W}_\mathcal{D} = \{ f_\text{ext} \in \mathbb{R}| \underline{f}_\text{ext} \leq f_\text{ext} \leq \overline{f}_\text{ext}\}$, disturbances are applied in the domain $\mathcal{D}$ by sampling $\vbs[W]{f}_\text{ext}$ via the spherical coordinates:
+Given the specified external disturbance magnitude bound $\mathbb{W}_\anydomain = \{ f_\text{ext} \in \mathbb{R}| \underline{f}_\text{ext} \leq f_\text{ext} \leq \overline{f}_\text{ext}\}$, disturbances are applied in the domain $\anydomain$ by sampling $\vbs[W]{f}_\text{ext}$ via the spherical coordinates:

-\textbf{Linear \ac{RTMPC}.} The linear \ac{RTMPC} demonstrator runs at $10$Hz.
-The reference fed to the expert is a sequence of desired positions and velocities for the next $3$s, discretized with a sampling time of $0.1$s; the expert uses a corresponding planning horizon of $N=30$, (resulting in a reference being a $180$-dim. vector).
-The controller is designed under the assumption that $\mathbb{W} = \{f_\text{ext} \in \mathbb{R} | 0 \leq f_\text{ext} \leq 0.3 mg\}$, corresponding to the safe physical limit of the actuators of the robot.
+\textbf{Linear \ac{RTMPC}.} The linear \ac{RTMPC} \b{expert demonstrator runs in simulation at $10$ Hz, and its tube is designed assuming $\mathbb{W} = \{f_\text{ext} \in \mathbb{R} | 0 \leq f_\text{ext} \leq 0.35 mg\}$, corresponding to the safe physical limit of the actuators of the robot}.
+The reference fed to the expert is a sequence of desired positions and velocities for the next $3$s, discretized with a sampling time of $0.1$ s; the expert uses a corresponding planning horizon of $N=30$, (resulting in a reference being a $180$-dim. vector).

-\textbf{Policy Architecture.} The student policy is a $2$-hidden layer, fully connected \ac{DNN}, with $32$ neurons per layer, and \texttt{ReLU} activation function.
-The total input dimension of the \ac{DNN} is $188$ (matching the input of the expert, consisting of state and reference trajectory).
-The output dimension is $3$ (desired thrust and tilt expressed in an inertial frame).
-We rotate the tilt output of the \ac{DNN} in the body frame to avoid taking into account yaw, which is not part of the optimization problem \cite{kamel2017linear}, not causing any relevant computational cost.
-We additionally apply the nonlinear attitude compensation scheme as in \cite{kamel2017linear}.
+\textbf{Policy.} The student policy is a $2$-hidden layer, fully connected \ac{DNN}, with $(32,32)$ or $(64,32)$ neurons/layer, and \texttt{ReLU} activation function.
+The input/output size match the ones of the optimization problem solved by the expert in \cref{subsec:linear_mpc}: the input has size $188$ (state and reference trajectory), while the output has size $3$ (thrust, and tilt in an inertial frame).